Department of Pharmaceutical Sciences Graduate Student Handbook

 Access to Equipment

 Many of our equipment/instruments are shared amongst all faculty in the department.
-Please consult with your PI before requesting access to a new piece of equipment.
-Your PI can help you arrange for training to allow you to use the instrument.
+Please consult with your Advisor before requesting access to a new piece of equipment.
+Your Advisor can help you arrange for training to allow you to use the instrument.
 If common equipment needs to be used for an extended period of time, such as overnight, students should send a departmental email in advance of the requirement to make sure all are aware and there are no conflicts.

 Academic Standing

 A cumulative, minimum GPA of 3.0 is required to maintain good academic standing, receive laboratory placement, and not risk removal from the program.
 No credit will be granted for which a grade lower than a C- has been received.
 Students who do not maintain a 3.0 GPA will be placed on academic probation and may be dismissed from the program if satisfactory progress toward the degree is not made.
 Failure to maintain a minimum overall GPA of 3.0 or failure of the comprehensive exam with a maximum of two attempts will result in dismissal from the PhD program.
-Depending on time in residence of the doctoral program, options may be available to complete an MS degree.
+Depending on time in residence of the doctoral program, options may be available to complete an M.S. degree.

 Students awarded TA positions must meet and maintain a satisfactory level of performance in carrying out their TA duties or their position/stipend may be discontinued.